openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

             mockups              Contains mocks
    ```

-There is also a `generated` directory inside the build directory that contains autmatically generated headers which can be included in the code with ```#include "gen/header_file_name.hpp"```
+There is also a `generated` directory inside the build directory that contains automatically generated headers which can be included in the code with ```#include "gen/header_file_name.hpp"```

 # Internal docs for HAF's cmake files
 ## Predefined cmake targets